fuzzylogicxx/fuzzylogic/posts/sets-in-javascript.md

 ---

-One place I do currently use a `Set` for the above benefit is for the `TagList` in my 11ty-based personal website.
+One place I do currently use a `Set` is for the `TagList` in my 11ty-based personal website.
 I start by defining `TagList` as a new, empty `Set`.
 I then need to assemble all possible tags so iterate blog posts and for each add its associated tags to `TagList`.
 This means I can be sure that all duplicates will be removed automatically.

 As you would imagine, `Set` has built-in methods for adding, deleting and iterating items.
 But if you need to do something beyond that, you can easily turn it into an array, for example by: